rackerlabs/docs-cloud-networks/api-docs/general-api-info/date-time-format.rst

 Date and time format
 ====================

-..
-COMMENT: Adapt this topic to provide information that is relevant for
-            your product.

 The service uses an ISO 8601 compliant date format for the display and consumption of date and time values.
 The system time is expressed as UTC.